 It is time to prepare your online store for Black Friday Cyber Monday!

-Last year, Black Friday generated $5 billion in sales in just 24 hours – and that’s in America alone, as 58 million people opted to only shop online, leaving brick-and-mortar numbers down from previous years.
-Additionally, a Shopify report revealed that during the peak Black Friday Cyber Monday (BFCM) sales period last year, Shopify retailers processed a whopping $1,138,574 per minute.
+In 2018, Black Friday generated $5 billion in sales in just 24 hours – and that’s in America alone, as 58 million people opted to only shop online, leaving brick-and-mortar numbers down from previous years.
+Additionally, a Shopify report revealed that during the peak Black Friday Cyber Monday (BFCM) sales period, Shopify retailers processed a whopping $1,138,574 per minute.
+Add that to the huge search in BFCM sales last year that generated $7.4 billion in online sales, there is a lot of sales up for grabs this year.

 If you think it is too early to get your store ready for the biggest shopping days of the year, think again!
 With only eight weeks ago until BFCM, you’re already running out of time and it is time to prepare your eCommerce site and marketing strategies to cash in on the action.